Bolivia religious debate: The Bible vs Andean earth deity

 “We’ve had these customs for a long time, Evo Morales didn’t invent them,” said Mansilla, sitting beside the Virgen of Copacabana, the patron saint of Bolivia that was discovered and sculpted by an indigenous Bolivian after the arrival of the Spaniards.
 “With or without Evo, we’ll continue.
 We have strong roots.”

-The weaving of Catholicism and Pachamama can be found on the shores of Lake Titicaca in the city of Copacabana.
+The weaving of Catholicism and Pachamama can be found on the shores of Lake Titicaca in the small town of Copacabana.
 Bolivian families come to hike up a mountain overlooking the lake along a rocky trail dotted with large crosses.

 At the top, they buy miniature replicas of houses and cars and place them in tiny plots of land next to a rock wall at the edge of the cliff overlooking the majestic lake.
 Indigenous spiritual guides toss coca leaves and pour beer, wine and alcohol on the dirt near where the replica cars and houses are surrounded by flowers and covered by colorful streamers.
 Similar to the ceremony on Three Kings Day, Bolivians do this to show their gratitude to mother earth and believe their hopes for new homes and cars will be granted in return.